sharktrexer/Know_Thyself_Prototype/README.md

 ### Content
 There are 40 different choices to make, 2 major branches of the story, 8 unique endings to see, 9 secret choices to find, and 9 alignments to act as.
 Try your best to see if you can experience it all!

-I'm alos attempting to port this over to an in-developement web app to learn Spring Boot & Thymeleaf [HERE](https://github.com/sharktrexer/Know_Thyself)
+I'm also attempting to port this over to an in-developement web app to learn Spring Boot & Thymeleaf [HERE](https://github.com/sharktrexer/Know_Thyself)

 ### Instructions
 1. Have the latest version of the [Java SDK](https://www.oracle.com/java/technologies/downloads/#jdk22-windows) installed.